Stepan Petrovich Beletsky: Life

 In 1894 he graduated in law at the University of Kiev, in the same year appointed as civil servant, responsible for art and printing.
-In 1899 he was appointed as governor of the Kovno Governorate in Lithuania; in 1904 he was transferred from Kaunas to Vilnius, in February 1907 in Samara, where he was appointed as vice-governor and applied the newly introduced land reforms by Stolypin.
-When Stolypin became prime minister, he invited Beletsky to become assistant director of the Department of Police (between August 1909 and March 1912).
+In 1899, he was appointed as governor of the Kovno Governorate in Lithuania; in 1904 he was transferred from Kovno to Vilna, in February 1907 in Samara, where he was appointed as vice-governor and applied the newly introduced land reforms by Stolypin.
+When Stolypin became prime minister, he invited Beletsky to become assistant director of the Police Department between August 1909 and March 1912.
 Beletsky became its director until 1915.

 In this capacity, Beletsky was responsible for recruiting moles inside revolutionary organisations, including senior Bolshevik Roman Malinovsky, his highest paid spy, who won Vladimir Lenin's trust, and was elected as a deputy to the Fourth Duma.
 Some of the drafts of speeches Malinovsky delivered were found, after the revolution, to have amendments in Beletsky's handwriting.
 Beletsky instructed Malinovsky and his other moles to prevent the reunification of the Bolsheviks and Mensheviks.

-From October 1914 Beletsky exercised 24-hour surveillance of Rasputin and his apartment.
+From October 1914, Beletsky exercised 24-hour surveillance of Rasputin and his apartment.
 Two sets of detectives were attached to his person; one was to act undercover.

-From 1 January 1915 modified reports from Okhrana spies – the "staircase notes" – had to provide evidence about Rasputin's lifestyle.
+From 1 January 1915, he modified reports from Okhrana spies – the "staircase notes" – had to provide evidence about Rasputin's lifestyle.
 They were given to the Tsar in an unsuccessful attempt to discredit Rasputin.